-29 May Youth Central 8 Alumni: Edward Choi
+29 May Youth Central 8th Alumni Profile: Edward Choi

 Youth Central is celebrating its 25 anniversary by profiling 25 of its alumni!

 To help in this mission, Youth Are Awesome (YAA), a program of Youth Central, is helping out by interviewing and writing articles about the alumni.
 This article is written by Danielle Leong, a junior editor on the YAA team.